Bunion Surgery in Thailand Your guide to cost, top specialists & hospitals

 When Will You See Final Results?

 The bony bump is gone as soon as the bandages come off, and the toe alignment is visibly improved.
-Residual swelling takes three to six months to fully resolve, and the foot may remain slightly wider than its final shape for the first few weeks.
+Residual swelling can take six to nine months to fully resolve2,3, and the foot may remain slightly wider than its final shape for the first few weeks.
 The bone remodels gradually, and the definitive cosmetic and functional outcome is usually clear by four to six months.
 Some patients notice minor settling for up to a year.

 Risks and Safety of Bunion Surgery